ansible/awx/docs/tasks.md

 When a job is scheduled to run on an isolated instance, the controller instance puts together the metadata required to run the job and then transfers it to the isolated instance.
 Once the metadata has been synchronized to the isolated host, the controller instance starts a process on the isolated instance, which consumes the metadata and starts running `ansible/ansible-playbook`.
 As the playbook runs, job artifacts (such as `stdout` and job events) are written to disk on the isolated instance.

-While the job runs on the isolated instance, the controller instance periodically copies job artifacts (_e.g._, `stdout` and job events) from the isolated instance.
-It processes these until the job finishes running on the isolated instance.
+Alternatively: "While the job runs on the isolated instance, the controller instance periodically checks for and copies the job artifacts (_e.g._, `stdout` and job events) that it produces.
+It processes these until the job finishes running."

 To read more about Isolated Instances, refer to the [Isolated Instance Groups](https://docs.ansible.com/ansible-tower/latest/html/administration/clustering.html#isolated-instance-groups) section of the Clustering page in the Ansible Tower Administration guide.